 1 - Superficial endometriosis

 Also called peritoneal endometriosis , this form of endometriosis is the most common .
-Endometrial lesions are located on the surface of the peritoneum , a membrane lining the interior walls of the abdomen, as well as on the organs present in the abdomen.
+Endometrial lesions are located on the surface of the peritoneum , a membrane lining the inner walls of the abdomen, as well as on the organs present in the abdomen.
 These superficial lesions can cause, among other things, pelvic pain, pain during sexual intercourse (dyspareunia) as well as abnormal bleeding.

 2 - Ovarian endometriosis